 Renae: I never confronted my ex about the problems I was having with him and our relationship.
 I was too concerned about hurting his feelings, so I just tried to bury my negative feelings.
 I think you know it’s time to break up when you can’t even confront the issues that could save the relationship.
 It’s not worth pretending like everything is okay when it isn’t.
 If you have given up inside and don’t want to put in the effort to fight for the relationship, you probably shouldn’t be in the relationship.

 Korey: When I look back at past relationships, my biggest regret is usually not ending things sooner.
 I’m a pro at taking someone’s (many, many) flaws, and making them out to be cute, unique, and tolerable.
 Even when they’re technically deal-breakers, (looking at you, Trump-supporting meninist), I tend to soldier on, convinced I can either change them, or at least put up with their awfulness for long enough to be happy.
-But recently, I decided to be gutsy and pull the plug on a guy at the exact moment when I noticed I had more unhappy times with him than I did happy times.
+But once I decided to be gutsy and pull the plug on a guy at the exact moment when I noticed I had more unhappy times with him than I did happy times.

 It was scary, true, but I really think that made such a difference, and helped me get over him faster, as well as have less regrets.